-Tinnitus is a relatively common ear condition with around 9 million Canadians, equivalent to around 35% of the population experiencing tinnitus symptoms.
-Tinnitus refers to when you hear sounds in your ears when there is no external source.
+Tinnitus is a relatively common ear condition that affects around 6 million people in the UK.
+It refers to when you hear sounds in your ears when there is no external source.
 It can occur as a ringing, roaring, buzzing, or whistling sound which can be low, medium, or high-pitched.
 It’s often linked to age-related hearing loss or following exposure to loud noise.
 It can be temporary, but for some people, it occurs frequently or they have it all the time.

-Around 1 in 1,000 people or 35,000 Canadians are affected by Ménière’s disease, which is a long-term, progressive inner ear disease that affects balance and the hearing parts of your inner ear.
-Ménière’s disease can cause you to feel dizzy and unsteady, experience a spinning sensation, feel sick, hear ringing or buzzing sounds.
-You may experience a sudden drop in your hearing on one side, known as unilateral hearing loss, which affects one in three Canadians with hearing loss.
+Around one in 1,000 adults in the UK are affected by Ménière’s disease, a long-term, progressive inner ear disease that affects balance and the hearing parts of your inner ear.
+Ménière’s disease can cause you to feel dizzy and unsteady, experience a spinning sensation, feel sick, or are sick, hear ringing or buzzing sounds.
+You may experience a sudden drop in your hearing on one side, known as unilateral hearing loss, which is thought to affect around 10% of adults in the UK.
 These symptoms can happen at the same time and last for minutes, hours, or in severe cases, you can experience permanent hearing loss.

-Sudden changes in air pressure, foreign objects in the ear, or infection can tear the delicate eardrum causing discomfort, possibly leading to a hearing condition.
-Long or repeated exposure to very loud noises can also cause a ruptured eardrum and lead to noise-induced hearing loss.
-Symptoms of a ruptured eardrum can include:
+Sudden changes in air pressure, foreign objects in the ear, or infection can tear the delicate eardrum causing discomfort or one of many hearing conditions.
+Long or repeated exposure to very loud noises can also cause a ruptured eardrum and lead to noise-induced hearing loss which affects more than 10 million adults in the UK.
+Symptoms of a ruptured or perforated eardrum can include: